sagemath/sagecell/README.rst

 Several patches enable Sage to take advantage of the enhanced protocol for communicating graphical displays.
-In order to patch Sage, apply the patches to your Sage installation found in the ``sage-patches`` directory.
+In order to patch Sage, apply the patches to your Sage installation found in the ``$SERVER/sagecell/sage-patches`` directory.
 Apply them in numeric order.
 We suggest using Mercurial Queues so that it is easy to back out the patches if needed.
 After applying the patches, rebuild Sage with ``sage -b``.

 Jmol
 ^^^^